zznop/drow/README.md

 ## Other Information

 In addition to building drow, this project also builds a Linux x86-64 payload named `rappers_delight.bin` that simply prints to `stdout`.
 This can be used for testing.
-Currently, drow only works with ELF64 files targetting x86-64.
+Currently, drow only works with ELF64 files targeting x86-64.

 ## Other Work